UmeshSingla/user-tags/README.rst

 Installation
 ======

-1. Upload the `wp-user-taxonomies` folder to the `/wp-content/plugins/` directory
+1. Upload the `user-tags` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Taxonomies under Users option to create taxonomies for User
+3. Go to Taxonomy under Users option to create taxonomy for User

 Filters Available